 They have added plant seeds in the clay idol which will germinate once you immerse the idol in water

 Clay Ganesh Idol Making Workshops

-If you are artistically inclined, you can also join the various clay ganesh idol making workshops that are happening across the city.
-Youtube has numerous videos tutorials that offer good guidance on how to make a clay ganesha.
+If you are artistically inclined, you can also join the various clay ganesh idol-making workshops that are happening across the city.
+Youtube has numerous video tutorials that offer good guidance on how to make a clay ganesha.